mbavar/mbavar.github.io/academics.md

 subtitle:
 ---

-My PhD thesis was focused of theory of computation, specifically implication of quantum computing to Theoretical CS, and more specifically [PCP theorem](https://en.wikipedia.org/wiki/PCP_theorem) and the [Unique Games Conjecture](https://en.wikipedia.org/wiki/Unique_games_conjecture) in the quantum world.
+My PhD thesis was focused of theory of computation, specifically implication of quantum computing to Theoretical CS, in particular [PCP theorem](https://en.wikipedia.org/wiki/PCP_theorem) and the [Unique Games Conjecture](https://en.wikipedia.org/wiki/Unique_games_conjecture) in the quantum world.
 My advisor was Prof. [Madhu Sudan](http://madhu.seas.harvard.edu/).

 Here is a selected set of publications.

 ## Publications